Bill.com (NYSE:BILL) Now Covered by Analysts at Susquehanna

-Susquehanna began coverage on shares of Bill.com (NYSE:BILL) in a research report sent to investors on Tuesday morning, The Fly reports.
-The firm issued a neutral rating and a $160.00 target price on the stock.
+Susquehanna initiated coverage on shares of Bill.com (NYSE:BILL) in a research report report published on Monday morning, Benzinga reports.
+The firm issued a neutral rating and a $160.00 price objective on the stock.

-BILL has been the subject of several other reports.
-BTIG Research upped their price target on shares of Bill.com from $150.00 to $180.00 and gave the stock a buy rating in a report on Friday, February 5th.
-Zacks Investment Research downgraded Bill.com from a hold rating to a sell rating in a report on Tuesday, January 5th.
-Canaccord Genuity increased their price objective on Bill.com from $105.00 to $150.00 and gave the company a hold rating in a report on Friday, February 5th.
+Other research analysts have also issued research reports about the stock.
+Oppenheimer raised their price objective on shares of Bill.com from $150.00 to $175.00 and gave the company an outperform rating in a research note on Friday, February 5th.
+BTIG Research lifted their price objective on shares of Bill.com from $150.00 to $180.00 and gave the stock a buy rating in a research report on Friday, February 5th.
+Jefferies Financial Group lifted their target price on Bill.com from $135.00 to $155.00 and gave the company a hold rating in a research note on Friday, February 5th.
+Canaccord Genuity upped their price target on shares of Bill.com from $105.00 to $150.00 and gave the stock a hold rating in a research note on Friday, February 5th.
 They noted that the move was a valuation call.
-Piper Sandler increased their price objective on Bill.com from $120.00 to $140.00 in a report on Monday, January 11th.
-Finally, KeyCorp increased their price objective on Bill.com from $125.00 to $150.00 and gave the company an overweight rating in a report on Tuesday, February 2nd.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating and eight have assigned a buy rating to the stock.
-The stock has an average rating of Buy and a consensus price target of $136.87.
+Finally, Susquehanna Bancshares initiated coverage on Bill.com in a report on Tuesday, March 16th.
+They issued a neutral rating and a $160.00 price objective on the stock.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and eight have assigned a buy rating to the stock.
+The company has an average rating of Buy and an average target price of $136.87.

-Bill.com (NYSE:BILL) last announced its quarterly earnings results on Wednesday, February 3rd.
-The company reported ($0.03) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.08) by $0.05.
-The company had revenue of $54.05 million during the quarter, compared to the consensus estimate of $46.94 million.
-Bill.com had a negative net margin of 22.74% and a negative return on equity of 6.84%.
-On average, equities research analysts expect that Bill.com will post -0.8 earnings per share for the current year.
+Bill.com (NYSE:BILL) last announced its quarterly earnings data on Wednesday, February 3rd.
+The company reported ($0.03) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.08) by $0.05.
+The firm had revenue of $54.05 million during the quarter, compared to analyst estimates of $46.94 million.
+Bill.com had a negative return on equity of 6.84% and a negative net margin of 22.74%.
+As a group, research analysts forecast that Bill.com will post -0.8 EPS for the current fiscal year.

-In other news, insider Bora Chung sold 22,500 shares of the stock in a transaction dated Wednesday, December 23rd.
-The shares were sold at an average price of $150.54, for a total transaction of $3,387,150.00.
-Following the transaction, the insider now owns 48,059 shares of the company’s stock, valued at approximately $7,234,801.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, Director Steven Cakebread sold 2,000 shares of the stock in a transaction dated Thursday, February 18th.
-The stock was sold at an average price of $176.26, for a total transaction of $352,520.00.
-Insiders have sold a total of 162,508 shares of company stock worth $25,436,350 in the last three months.
+In other Bill.com news, Director Steven Cakebread sold 2,000 shares of the firm’s stock in a transaction on Thursday, March 18th.
+The stock was sold at an average price of $146.26, for a total value of $292,520.00.
+Following the sale, the director now owns 2,000 shares of the company’s stock, valued at approximately $292,520.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO Rene A. Lacerte sold 10,000 shares of the firm’s stock in a transaction dated Friday, January 15th.
+The shares were sold at an average price of $128.37, for a total value of $1,283,700.00.
+Following the completion of the sale, the chief executive officer now directly owns 48,022 shares in the company, valued at $6,164,584.14.
+The disclosure for this sale can be found here.
+Over the last three months, insiders sold 176,536 shares of company stock worth $27,625,145.
 Insiders own 11.10% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Baker Tilly Financial LLC bought a new position in Bill.com in the 4th quarter valued at about $1,158,000.
-Acadian Asset Management LLC bought a new position in shares of Bill.com during the 3rd quarter worth approximately $41,000.
-Truist Financial Corp bought a new position in shares of Bill.com during the 3rd quarter worth approximately $208,000.
-California Public Employees Retirement System lifted its position in shares of Bill.com by 41.5% during the 4th quarter.
-California Public Employees Retirement System now owns 175,743 shares of the company’s stock worth $23,989,000 after buying an additional 51,574 shares in the last quarter.
-Finally, Public Employees Retirement Association of Colorado lifted its position in shares of Bill.com by 1,327.5% during the 4th quarter.
-Public Employees Retirement Association of Colorado now owns 106,362 shares of the company’s stock worth $14,518,000 after buying an additional 98,911 shares in the last quarter.
-87.32% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of BILL.
+Comerica Bank bought a new stake in Bill.com in the third quarter valued at $217,000.
+Raymond James Financial Services Advisors Inc. raised its stake in Bill.com by 9.6% in the 3rd quarter.
+Raymond James Financial Services Advisors Inc. now owns 2,850 shares of the company’s stock valued at $286,000 after acquiring an additional 250 shares during the period.
+American International Group Inc. raised its position in shares of Bill.com by 224.1% in the third quarter.
+American International Group Inc. now owns 1,426 shares of the company’s stock valued at $143,000 after purchasing an additional 986 shares during the period.
+Aperio Group LLC raised its holdings in Bill.com by 59.5% during the 3rd quarter.
+Aperio Group LLC now owns 5,613 shares of the company’s stock valued at $563,000 after acquiring an additional 2,093 shares during the period.
+Finally, BlackRock Inc. lifted its holdings in Bill.com by 262.9% during the 3rd quarter.
+BlackRock Inc. now owns 3,096,485 shares of the company’s stock worth $310,606,000 after purchasing an additional 2,243,185 shares in the last quarter.
+Institutional investors and hedge funds own 87.32% of the company’s stock.

 About Bill.com